AlgyJr/ios_guides/Simulated-Infinite-Scrolling.md

 ```

 ### Step 4: Create and Configure a Method for When Scrolling has Stopped.
 - We will employ a special ScrollView method, `scrollViewDidEndDecelerating` to tell us when the Scroll has come to a complete stop.
 You can put this method anywhere in the ViewController.
+[Implement the Desired Event](https://guides.codepath.com/ios/Using-UIScrollView#step-3-implement-the-desired-event)

 - When the ScrollView stops, we need to check if the ScrollView has indeed reached the bottom.
 We will use a conditional statement and the **contentOffset** of the ScrollView to help us tell if the ScrollView has scrolled all the way to the bottom.